kessler/galaxya/README.md

 # Galaxya

-A service discovery and configuration peer 2 peer network
+Peer 2 peer service discovery and configuration network

+TODO
-* 1 to many mapping between gossiper to services
+* document the 1 to many mapping between gossiper to services topology